xxoolm/LuaNode/README.md

 This project is an improved `Lua` SDK, based on ESP-IDF/ESP8266_RTOS_SDK, for Esp32 (compatible with Esp8266).

-As we know, there are some existing Lua SDK such as NodeMCU, esp-open-rtos, but them are not support for both Esp32 at this time, and some of them are not support multi-task.
+As we know, there are some existing Lua SDK such as NodeMCU, esp-open-rtos, but they are not support for both Esp32 at this time, and some of them are not support multi-task.

-Our kickstarter campaign is launched.
-If you back for our project, an Esp32 dev-kit will ship to you once the project goal is completed.
-The hardware is provided by www.doit.am.

-Our Kickstarter campaign is alive: https://www.kickstarter.com/projects/857552561/luanode-for-esp8266-and-esp32 .
-If you back for it, we will be very appreciated!

 ![github](https://ksr-ugc.imgix.net/projects/2439759/photo-original.jpg?w=1024&h=576&fit=fill&bg=FFFFFF&v=1462164335&auto=format&q=92&s=e2d90d11a3fdbffa9d2b9ee5ac975d6a "Esp32 & Esp8266")